Kids That Go Therapies Provides:

 - Coping with grief and loss

-When I am not working, I love spending time with my family, including two school-aged children.
-I am passionate about nutrition, cooking and eating whole foods and sharing this with my family.
+When I am not working, I love spending time with my family, including two children in high school.
+I greatly value the importance of good quality sleep and physical activity on mental and emotional health and I am passionate about nutrition, cooking and eating whole foods and sharing these with my family.

 - Chronic illness